 Figure 4.
-Connection scheme of scatterometer and correspondence S-parameters to polarization channels for transmit (Tx) and receive (Rx). (a) Both dual polarization broadband antennas, one for Tx, the other for Rx, are connected to the VNA as indicated (Agi).
+Connection scheme of scatterometer and correspondence S-parameters to polarization channels for transmit (Tx) and receive (Rx). (a) Both dual polarization broadband antennas, one for transmitting (TX) both polarizations and Tx, the other for receiving (RX) both polarizationsRx, are connected to the VNA as indicated (Agi).
 Arrows indicate direction of signal. (b) Overview correspondence of four VNA S-parameters to the four polarization channels.